These everything seasoning focaccia rolls were my MUST HAVE after a hankering for bagels (but I wasn’t about to learn how to make homemade bagels).

 - 2 teaspoons sesame seeds

 - 1 teaspoon coarse salt or sea salt

 - ½ teaspoon caraway seeds (rye seeds)

 - Mix flour, sugar, salt, yeast, water and three tablespoons olive oil in large bowl (preferably in a stand mixer) until dough pulls away from sides of the bowl.

 - If using a stand mixer, switch to dough hook attachment.
 Otherwise, turn dough onto floured surface.
 Knead dough 5-8 minutes.
 Place in greased bowl.
 Turn dough in bowl to coat with oil.
 Cover bowl loosely with plastic wrap and let rise in warm place for thirty minutes – dough should double in size.
 Dough is ready when you can poke it and the indentation remains.

 - Meanwhile combine everything spice blend in small bowl.
-Preheat oven to 400 degrees.
-Brush remaining two tablespoons olive oil over rolls.
+Preheat oven to 400°F. Brush remaining 2 tablespoons olive oil over rolls.
 Sprinkle spice blend over each of the rolls.

 - Bake 15-18 minutes.